Damato/Damato/README.md

 ### Public Profile
 <hr/>
-Welcome to the landing page for my Personal Git Profile, it is complimentary to my corporate one. <br/>
-This is small curated space where all my personal projects (public and private), along with some contact information is grouped and made accessible. <br/>
+Welcome to the landing page for my Personal Git Profile, it is complimentary to my corporate one.
+This is small curated space where all my personal projects (public and private), along with relevant contact information are made accessible. <br/>
 <hr/>

 #### Platforms